ncfrey/magnetic-topological-materials/data/database_snapshot/README.md

 data = loadfn("magnetic-orderings-database-snapshot.part1.json.gz")  # and the same for part 2
 ```

 This snapshot is split into parts simply due to git's large file limit.
 If loading the data with a different JSON parser, the `Structure` objects can be reconstructed in Python using pymatgen and `Structure.from_dict()`.
-Data analysis is usually easier if the snapshot is first loaded into a database that can handled JSON documents, like MongoDB.
+Data analysis is usually easier if the snapshot is first loaded into a database that can handle JSON documents, like MongoDB.

 If using any of this data please cite: